E-commerce

 The role of the brand

-Qstomy: transforming recurring questions into useful relationships
+Qstomy: turn recurring questions into a useful relationship

 • Before purchase: reduce doubts that undermine initial trust.